pschool-in/curriculum/content/social/maps-5.md

 True:
 Previously, relief was shown using the ‘hill shading’ technique.
-The ‘Survey of India’ is the foremost mapmaking institute in India. standard signs and symbols are used to make the map easy to read.
+The ‘Survey of India’ is the foremost mapmaking institute in India.
+Standard signs and symbols are used to make the map easy to read.

 False:
 The height and depth of landforms can be shown easily.